JakeSnellin/Passerby/README.md

 ## 🗃️ Version Control

-Git is initialized in the root of this project.
+Git is initialised in the root of this project.

 To connect to a remote repository: